Puppet Combo

-Puppet Combo is an American independent video game development studio founded by Benedetto "Ben" Cocuzza in 2012 as Pig Farmer Games and based in Brooklyn.
+Puppet Combo is an American independent video game development studio founded by Benedetto "Ben" Cocuzza in 2012 and based in Brooklyn.
+It is operated solely by Cocuzza.
 Puppet Combo's games, such as Nun Massacre (2018) and the critically acclaimed Murder House (2020), are mostly survival horror games developed solely by Cocuzza and modeled after early PlayStation games and VHS.
-They are also frequently inspired by 1980s horror films, specifically grindhouse and slasher films.
+They are also frequently inspired by 1980s horror films, specifically exploitation and slasher films.
 Puppet Combo primarily releases their games through Patreon and Itch.io.
 Cocuzza launched Torture Star Video, a video game publisher for lo-fi horror games, in 2021.

 History

 Developing

 Puppet Combo was founded in 2012 by Benedetto "Ben" Cocuzza in Brooklyn as Pig Farmer Games.
 Cocuzza began developing games in 2000 and, inspired by his desire to adapt a slasher film into a video game, he later learned how to develop survival horror games.
+His games became known for their PS1–based graphics, graphic violence, jump scares, and inspiration from 1980s "video nasties"; he and Kitty Horrorshow are considered progenitors of the wave of independent PS1–style horror games that followed in the 2010s and 2020s.

 In 2012, Pig Farmer Games began developing Sanitarium Massacre, a stealth horror game in which the player controls a serial killer named Neokalus Burr who goes on a killing spree throughout a sanitarium in 1978, with a soundtrack produced by Cocuzza in Ableton Live.
 It was scheduled to be released the following year, but it was later scrapped, and assets from it were used to make Halloween, which Cocuzza developed using software taken from a Friday the 13th fangame made by Microstuff Studios.
 Halloween was a survival horror game heavily inspired by the 1978 film of the same name and released as freeware in October 2013.
 The game was briefly taken down due to copyright infringement and re-released as Babysitter Bloodbath in December 2013.
 It focuses on a teenage girl named Sarah who is chased by a serial killer while babysitting; it uses tank controls and can be viewed in third-person or first-person.
+Its intentionally haphazard shooting controls and Sarah's moon-shaped head were inspired by the 1999 horror video game Silent Hill.

-The low poly, grindhouse-influenced slasher game Power Drill Massacre was developed by Puppet Combo using Unity and released for PC in 2015.
+The low poly, exploitation-influenced slasher game Power Drill Massacre was developed by Puppet Combo using Unity and released for PC in 2015.